dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 Invoke(x => x);            // error: cannot to 'Delegate'; no natural type for 'x'
 ```

-To avoid a breaking change, overload resolution will be updated to prefer lambda and method group conversions that do not use the natural type.
+To avoid a breaking change, overload resolution will be updated to prefer strongly-typed delegates and expressions over `System.Delegate`.
 _The example below demonstrates the tie-breaking rule for lambdas.
 Is there an equivalent example for method groups?_
 ```csharp
 static void Execute(Expression<Func<string>> e) { }